Hundred to One (game show)

 Hundred to One (Сто к одному) is a team-based game show on Russian television, analogous to the American game Family Feud.
 It premiered on January 8, 1995 on NTV, subsequently moved to MTK, then to the channel TV Center.
 From October 1998 to the present time the program goes on air weekly on Sundays at 12:20 Moscow time on TV channel Russia.
 The general timing (including Advertising blocks) is 55 minutes.
-Earlier editions, from 2000–2008 years were transmitted daily on the channel "Questions and answers".
+Earlier editions, from 2000 to 2008 years were transmitted daily on the channel "Questions and answers".
 From 1995 to 2022, its host was Alexander Gurevich.
 After he left the channel in the light of Russia's invasion of Ukraine, he was replaced by Alexander Akopov in October 2022.